What to know about antiretroviral therapy for HIV

 Initial treatment regimens usually include two NTRIs combined with a third active antiretroviral drug, which may be in the INSTI, NNRTI, or PI class.
 They may sometimes include a booster, which may be cobicistat (Tybost) or ritonavir (Norvir).

-The HAART starting regimen for adults and adolescents with HIV is usually one of the following:
+The antiretroviral therapy starting regimen for adults and adolescents with HIV is usually one of the following:

 - bictegravir/tenofovir alafenamide/emtricitabine (Biktarvy)